MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 5. When the app is successfully removed, select **Done**.

-## Uninstall using PowerShell
+### Uninstall using PowerShell

 If the Copilot for Sales add-in for Outlook was installed automatically for your organization or sellers have installed it themselves, you can use PowerShell to remove it.

 > [!NOTE]
 > - You must be a tenant administrator to run PowerShell scripts.
-> - PowerShell scripts must be used only to uninstall user-deployed add-ins.
+> - PowerShell scripts can only be used to uninstall user-deployed add-ins.
 If you run these scripts to uninstall admin-deployed add-ins, an error message is displayed.

-### Uninstall for individual user
+#### Uninstall for individual user

 ```powershell
 Install-Module -Name ExchangeOnlineManagement